 Scotiabank Dance Centre Tenth Anniversary 2011

-Scotiabank Dance Centre celebrated its tenth anniversary last fall and we marked this milestone with a number of events and initiatives.
+Scotiabank Dance Centre celebrated its tenth anniversary in 2011 and we marked this milestone with a number of events and initiatives.
 Mirna Zagar, Executive Director of The Dance Centre, who has been at the helm since before the building opened, reflected on its impact:

 "It has been immensely rewarding to see how Scotiabank Dance Centre, which began as a dream so many years ago, has contributed to the growth of our diverse and multitalented dance community.
 It provides high quality studio space for dance artists, which is sorely needed, but more than that I believe we have been able to nurture a stimulating environment supportive of the creative potential of dance artists, contributing to a new synergy within the arts sector in Canada.
 This building has become a focal reference point for the art of dance in British Columbia, contributing to its visibility with local audiences and in national and international contexts."

 Watch Reflections: Clancy Dennehy's video marking ten years of Scotiabank Dance Centre: